When you’re a mom, you need friends. Because you have those days...

 Friends who love you as you are and laugh at you when you leave your car running for an entire Costco shopping trip.

-When I first became a mom, under-socialization was my number one problem.
+When I first became a mom, under-socialization was my #1 problem.

 Three kids later, even one adult-less day is still terrifying.
 But when you’re a stay-at-home mom you’re not heading to an office or professional adult environment each day, so let’s just say that opportunities for friendship aren’t exactly presenting themselves organically.
 What’s a girl to do?

 The whirlwind of transition between marriage and children left me lonely.
-To be honest, I wasn’t quite sure how to catch up on mountainous laundry, much less find some besties.
+To be honest, I wasn’t quite sure how to catch up on the mountains of laundry, much less find some besties.

-But somewhere along the line, I realized, in order to survive I needed close friends, and it was up to me to find them.
+But somewhere along the line, I realized that in order to survive I needed close friends, and it was up to me to find them.